The Scientific Reason Spouses Cheat On Business Trips

 Researchers suspect that power gave people an inflated sense of their ability to attract other people, and that’s why they cheat.
 However, a follow-up study of 610 men and women found that power was surprisingly not linked with more casual sex among single adults.
 This indicates there may be something specific about infidelity that attracts people in high-powered positions, many of which come with travel and the money to cover their tracks.

 “One of the strongest predictors of infidelity is actually power at work, which many scientists think indicates those who are prone to cheat will, when they have the ability to conceal it,” says psychophysiologist and neuroscientist Nicole Prause, Ph.D.
 “Financial resources and travel support acting on these desires, but it also may be that people who violate their monogamy agreement violate other social agreements too, like being ruthless in business to get power.”

 Snyder agrees with Prause that many powerful people who travel for work may be prone to cheating, but has seen in her clinical practice that they are the exceptions, not the rule.
 “Many of us are so appalled by infidelity that the only way we can wrap our heads around it is to paint the person as a diabolical monster,” Snyder says.
 “But the people who do have sex with others on business trips are often very normal and average people.”

-No researchers or experts believe business trips cause infidelity, but are correlated with them for all of the above reasons.
-Since traveling for work is rarely a choice, it is not practical to suggest spouses stop doing it for the sake of their marriages.
-Instead, couples may benefit from figuring out exactly what they are trying to avoid in their real lives when they’re out of town.
+No researchers or experts believe business trips cause infidelity, but it is correlated with them for all of the above reasons.
+Since traveling for work is rarely a choice, it’s not practical to suggest spouses stop doing it for the sake of their marriages.
+Instead, couples may benefit from figuring out exactly what they’re trying to avoid in their real lives when they’re out of town.
 This will reduce the chances of infidelity a lot more than locking yourself in your hotel room, no matter how many conventions there are.

 This article was originally published on